 Age; Grade Range; Number of Students

-The Charter School shall provide instruction to pupils in such grades and numbers in each year of operation under the Charter Contract as it did during the 2015-2016 academic year.
+The Charter School shall provide instruction to pupils in such grades and numbers in each year of operation under the Charter Contract as it did during the 2016-2017 academic year; provided, however, that the Charter School shall immediately impose the following limits on enrollment for the high school:

+The Charter School shall immediately cease enrollment of students in the 11th and 12th grade cohorts and the total high school student enrollment shall be limited to 1,500 students through attrition such that no currently enrolled student shall be withdrawn from the school solely to achieve the enrollment limit provided herein;

+The Charter School shall not be entitled to the benefit of Nevada’s “hold harmless” policy as set forth in NRS 387.1223(3) that would provide for receipt of continued funding for students lost as a result of the immediate freeze of enrollment in those grades set forth in Section 2.3.1.1 above;;

+The Charter School shall have a 10% buffer allowing but not requiring the Charter School to exceed the enrollment limitations on the combined 9th and 10th grade cohort;

+The Charter School is entitled to further reduce enrollment to a total maximum of 1,200 students with letter notification to the Authority with the presumed percentage allocations between the high school grades consistent with those set forth herein under the 1,500 student cap; provided that the parties shall have the ability to negotiate mutually acceptable modification of that allocation among the high school grades; .

-The Charter School may modify the number of students in any particular grade, and number of students within a class, to accommodate staffing exigencies and attrition patterns provided such modifications are consistent with this Charter Contract.
+Except as expressly set forth above in Section 2.3.1, the Charter School may modify the number of students in any particular grade, and number of students within a class, to accommodate staffing exigencies and attrition patterns provided such modifications are consistent with this Charter Contract.

-Elimination of a grade level that the Charter School was scheduled to serve; expansion to serve grade levels not identified in 2.3.1; or an annual increase or decrease in total enrollment by more than 10% from the enrollment of October 1 of preceding year shall be a material amendment of this Charter Contract and shall not become effective and the Charter School shall not take action or implement the change requested in the amendment until the amendment is approved, in writing, by the Authority.
+Except as expressly set forth above in Section 2.3.1, elimination of a grade level that the Charter School was scheduled to serve; expansion to serve grade levels not identified in 2.3.1; or an annual increase or decrease in total enrollment by more than 10% from the enrollment of October 1 of preceding year shall be a material amendment of this Charter Contract and shall not become effective and the Charter School shall not take action or implement the change requested in the amendment until the amendment is approved, in writing, by the Authority.
 Authorization to expand may require the Charter School to demonstrate satisfactory academic and financial performance, and organizational compliance.
 Regardless what enrollment projections are contained in the charter school application approved by the Authority, the first year enrollment on October 1, 2016 for the Charter School shall serve as the basis for the 10% annual enrollment increase or decrease for the school’s second year; similarly, subsequent years’ enrollment on October 1 shall serve as the basis for the following years’ enrollment.
 Each year’s enrollment shall be limited to 10% more pupils than the previous year’s October 1 enrollment unless the school’s request for a material amendment is approved by the Authority.
 For example, a school enrolling 100 pupils any given year may enroll no more than 110 pupils the following year without Authority approval of a material amendment.
 It is the responsibility of the Charter School to request the material amendment required by this section 2.3.3 in a timely manner so as to manage the school’s enrollment to comply with 2.3.3.

 Non-discrimination